modulove/VCV-Rack-modules/README.md

 # Contributing
-I welcome Issues and Pull Requests to this repository if you have suggestions for improvement.
+We welcome Issues and Pull Requests to this repository if you have suggestions for improvements.

 If you enjoy those modules you can support the development by making a donation: DONATE